apache/trafficserver/doc/release-notes/upgrading.en.rst

    Fixes with @action=allow to deny transactions that are not explicitly allowed.
 Changed in-line ACLs to match before activated ACL rules.
    For detail refer to: https://github.com/apache/trafficserver/pull/11033

+* Administrative API (RPC)

+  Moved away from the binary serialization mechanism used to comunicate between |TS| and the tools to a JSON-RPC text based protocol.
+Underlying
+  Unix Domain Socket protocol remains the same.
+Check :ref:`jsonrpc-protocol` for more details.

 API Changes